sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Rest Defaults.

 ## File Explorer:
-- Windows Default File Explorer.
+- File Pilot Explorer.
+- Make it default.
 - Show hidden items and folders with full extension.
-- In 99.99% cases use list details view.
+- In 99.99% cases use Thumbnail Large view.
 - Launch in "This Pc".
 - Don't pin anything except defauts.
 - Don't show recently used or frequently used stuff in sidebar.
+- Use Inspector (Viewer).

 ## Microsoft Edge:
 - Download and Install Microsoft Edge.